IW-Bench: Evaluating Large Multimodal Models for Converting Image-to-Web: Evaluation

 \subsection{Experimental Results}

-Our results in Table~\ref{maincomparison} are divided into two main sections: the first section outlines the results of web code directly generated by the model while the second section details outcomes following the five-hop multi-modal chain-of-thought technique.
-We evaluate the efficacy of various models by examining their accuracy in identifying elements and arranging layouts across three distinct levels of complexity: simple, medium, and complex.
+Our results in Table~\ref{maincomparison} are divided into two sections: (1) web code directly generated by the model, and (2) results using the five-hop multi-modal chain-of-thought.
+We evaluate model in identifying elements and arranging layouts across three complexity levels: simple, medium, and complex.